greymass/docker-nodeos/README.md

+# Notice

+The `master` branch by default on this repository is for Antelope/Leap@3.1.
+If you are looking for a version that works with EOSIO/EOS@2.x, please check out the [v2.x branch](https://github.com/greymass/docker-nodeos/tree/v2.x) of this repository.

 # Requirements

 The usage of this repository makes use of `docker` and `docker-compose`.
 This root docker container can be orcehstrated into other platforms (Swarm, K8s, etc) as well so long as you understand how to deploy to them.